-"From the legal point of view, we consider female genital mutilation as a form of gender-based violence and violence against children." -Mohammed Salim
+"From the legal point of view, we consider female genital mutilation as a form of genderbased violence and violence against children." -Mohammed Salim circumcising young girls is prevalent.
+Continuing to build local networks and intensifying media campaigns are two strategies adopted by the NDCCW to fight genital cutting.

 The largest of such media campaigns is the Saleema national campaign to end female genital mutilation; the initiative, set into motion in 2008 across Sudan, is designed to sensitize people to the consequences of this practice, help those who have been affected by it and ensure that future generations can enjoy the advantages of being saleema, meaning "whole" and "intact" in Arabic.
-The

-Saleema campaign, which established a target date of 2018 to eliminate the practice in Sudan completely, has gained wide acceptance nationally and internationally.
+The Saleema campaign, which established a target date of 2018 to eliminate the practice in Sudan completely, has gained wide acceptance nationally and internationally.